 When it comes to managing risk and compliance programs, reporting on status and results is a key part of the job.
 Yet when building reports, organizations often overlook the importance of examining the relationships of the intended audiences.

-In our recent webinar Get the Most From Your GRC Data Reports, Reciprocity’s GRC Expert Alan Gouveia and Product Manager Fan Feng said the reason relationships don’t typically get addressed is that a lot of GRC professionals believe the proof is in the pudding.
+In Get the Most From Your GRC Data Reports, Reciprocity’s GRC Expert Alan Gouveia and Product Manager Fan Feng said the reason relationships don’t typically get addressed is that a lot of GRC professionals believe the proof is in the pudding.
 For instance, if a report shows you’re compliant with SOC 2, you’re done!

 But Gouveia and Feng have some bad news — if you want to create reports that matter, it’s not that simple.

 Here are three reasons why our GRC pros say it’s critical to keep relationships in mind when building reports.